 I first met Stanford undergraduates Jason Ku Wang and Shivaal Roy last spring after they returned from a hackathon in Boston.
 Already, they were starting to think about what a similar event could look like at Stanford.
 Over the last several months, I’ve had the pleasure of seeing that vision shape into health++, Stanford’s first health-focused hackathon.

-Co-directed by Wang and Roy, the event brought more than 250 participants from a broad range of backgrounds to campus last weekend to tackle health-care challenges with a focus on affordability, as Wang explains in the video above.
+Co-directed by Wang and Roy, the event brought more than 250 participants from a broad range of backgrounds to campus last weekend to tackle health-care challenges with a focus on affordability, as Wang explains in the video below.

 In his opening remarks, Roy emphasized that the word of the weekend was "interdisciplinary".
 After registering, participants were given a colored sticker to place on their name tags indicating their field of expertise – medicine, engineering, design or business – and were encouraged to form teams that reflected a color wheel of knowledge.